cetic/fadi/USERGUIDE.md

 A pre-filled SQL query is provided and shown in the **Queries** tab.

+You can complete the `Where` clause with the following expression: `Expr: temperature > 20`.

-To shown the dashboard, it is necessary to specify a time frame between `23/06/2016` and `28/06/2019`.
+To shown the dashboard, it is necessary to specify a time frame between `2019-06-23 16:00:00` and `2019-06-28 16:00:00`.

 ![Grafana dashboard](examples/basic/images/grafana_time_frame.png)